psibir/haiyou/README.md

 Here's an example interaction with the Haiyou program:

 ```
-Enter a haiku: An old silent pond
+Enter a haiku:
+An old silent pond
+A frog jumps into the pond—
+Splash!
+Silence again.

 Enter the language (en/fr): en
 Valid haiku!
 ```